drawrowfly/tiktok-scraper/README.md

 const options = {
     // Number of posts to scrape: {int default: 20}
     number: 50,

+    // Set session: {string[] default: ['']}
+    // Authenticated session cookie value is required to scrape user/trending/music/hashtag feed
+    // You can put here any number of sessions, each request will select random session from the list
+    sessionList: ['sid_tt=21312213'],

     // Set proxy {string[] | string default: ''}
     // http proxy: 127.0.0.1:8080